ElianaWassermann/CVDataScience/index.md

 <p align="justify">I have finished a postdoctoral fellowship in evolutionary biology and I am looking to expand my fields of expertise in data science.
 I like to work in making data appealing and easy to understand.
 Discovering which information is most important is always the first step.
 Often, I come up with new ideas to solve complex problems and enjoy getting my teammates behind them.
 I am always looking for a new challenge.
 I am eager to work in a place where I can have a real impact and be proud of my accomplishments. </p>

-<p align="justify">I am dynamic, creative, curious, eager to learn.
-I am also autonomous as well as proactive, but I enjoy working in groups, especially when they are conformed by people from different environments and fields of expertise.
+<p align="justify">I am dynamic, creative, curious, and eager to learn.
+I am also autonomous, proactive,  also I enjoy working in groups, especially when they are conformed by people from different environments and fields of expertise.
 Furthermore, I have excellent English and Spanish oral and written communication skills.</p>